victorgarciaesgi/regle/docs/src/introduction/integrations.md

 ## Nuxt <span data-title="nuxt"></span>

-Adding Nuxt module will provide auto-imports for selected exports
+Adding the Nuxt module enables auto-imports for selected exports.

-Run this command into your nuxt app
+Run the following command in your Nuxt application:

 :::code-group
 ```bash [nuxt]